Government Advertising Campaigns

 Launched in June 2022, the ‘Be Aware Be GambleAware’ campaign highlights the potential impacts of risky gambling behaviour on jobs, relationships and children.

-The campaign is designed to encourage people with, or at risk of gambling harm, to seek help and check out the full range of information, support and treatment options available through GambleAware.
+The campaign is designed to encourage people to think about how gambling might be impacting their lives and to check out the full range of information, support and treatment options available through GambleAware.

 GambleAware unites all NSW gambling support, education and treatment services under the one banner and is focused on supporting the entire community including people who may not face current challenges around gambling but may be at longer-term risk.